An experience in the navy.

 Mike was still asleep when his cellphone rang.

 “Hi.
 We’re meeting at Allan’s at nine tonight."
-After his nightmare, Steve was very confused.
+Having just been awoken from his nightmare, Mike was still confused.

 “Steve, Steve?
 Is that really you?
 I thought you were killed in the ambush.”

 "What the hell are you talking about, Mike?
 What ambush?”

 “Thank God you are alive, Steve.
 I must have had a dream.”

 “A dream?
 About what?"

 "That we went on our mission, and our team was ambushed.
 I was picked up by a rescue craft.
 In the dream I was debriefed and told that the rest of the team had been killed.
 I still feel traumatised!"